 Matsumi Falls is a waterfall in the city of Towada, Aomori Prefecture, Japan, on a tributary of the Oirase River, which flows down from Lake Towada.
 It has a curvy shape that flows majestically downstream and gives an awesome view.

 Fudo Falls is found in the city of Hachimantai, Iwate Prefecture on a branch of the Api River in the Tohoku Region.
 There are actually, confusingly, two Fudo Falls in Japan!
 The other is in Gunma in the Kanto region and takes 2.5 hours to reach if driving from Tokyo.
 However, the Tohoku Fudo Falls is regarded as one of the most beautiful in Japan, and if you are in Tohoku, you should make time to visit it!

 The Akiu Falls is a waterfall found on the outskirts of Sendai towards the northern part of Honshu in the Miyagi-ken (Miyagi Prefecture).
 It has a height of 55m and is said to be one of the three most beautiful waterfalls in Japan.

-More than half from this list can be found in Hokkaido, and for sure you won’t miss the adventure.
+More than half of this list can be found in Hokkaido, and for sure you won’t miss the adventure.
 So, what are you waiting for?
 Pack your bags and be ready to fill your Facebook and Instagram with amazing photos (and selfies)!